-Lift upward on the larger of the latches to access the Your vehicle may have an optional CD or DVD player located in the center console.
+Lift upward on the larger of the latches to access the lower storage compartment.

+Lower Storage Compartment Your vehicle may have an optional CD or DVD player located in the center console.

 Lower Storage Compartment CD/DVD Player - If Equipped